IsraelChidera/RPN-Calculator/README.md

 To get started, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the solution file CeestoreWebAPI.sln in your preferred IDE or text editor.
+2. Open the solution file RPN-Calculator.sln in your preferred IDE or text editor.
 3. Run the application using your IDE

 ## How to use